Iconiq2/WD-FinalExam-SUNGA/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
+This project involves building a personal website that functions as an online portfolio, highlighting my design expertise and web development skills.
+The site is divided into several sections, including an introduction, resume, project showcase, blog, and contact information.
+Showcasing my skills, experience, and qualifications in an engaging and visually appealing format.

 Guiding Question:
-- What is the project
+- What is the project - About creating personal website
-- Whats the purpose
+- Whats the purpose - To practice my skill in creating a personal website
-- What are key components
+- What are key components - Correct input of syntax
-- What technology used and how it is used
+- What technology used and how it is used - HTML and CSS

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - MultiPage Website/Single Page Website
-- Parallax transition
 - Transactional

 ### Technology